a25patel/data-structures/data_structures/objects_1.md

 ## Challenge 3: Object Access

-Below you have three users.
+Below you have four users.
 Write a function that validates the users have all of the data they're supposed to have:

 1. The email address contains an "@" symbol.
 2. The phone number is valid (###-###-####).